callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 The 1881 Census includes a Jacob and Hannah Solomons living at 8 Little Patternoster Row, and their ages match this marriage certificate.
 This is interesting because Jacob and Hannah's first child was born on {% hebcal 25 September 1881 %} in 12 Little Patternoster Row, whilst their own address was at 13 Crispen Street, which ran behind Little Patternoster Row.
 I suspect Hannah gave birth in the home of someone she knew from when living at number 8, or they moved soon after the birth which was registered about 30 days later.

-If the marriage certificate is my Great Great Grandparents, then it took place almost exactly 9 months before their first child was born.
+If the marriage certificate is my great-great-grandparents, then it took place almost exactly 9 months before their first child was born.
 Several factors lead to this being a reasonable candidate for their marriage certificate.
 The maiden name and age of the bride is correct; the name and occupation of the groom is also correct;  there is enough time before the birth of their first child; and no other Jacob and Hannah (or Annie) has been found (so far) in later records.

 ## Making a family in London

 {% include image.html url="/images/1881/BTH-18810925-Solomons_Esther.png" dimensions="width='100%'" caption="Birth Certificate of Esther Solomons (25-Sep-1881 to 17-Apr-1928)" %}

-Their first child was my Great Grandmother, Esther Solomons.
-She became a Dressmaker, went to New York in 1906, returned to London where she gave birth to my Grandmother in 1907, and then went back to New York without her.
-Esther returned to England many times and stayed with Hannah, but never took my Grandmother back abroad with her.
+Their first child was my great-grandmother, Esther Solomons.
+She became a Dressmaker, went to New York in 1906, returned to London where she gave birth to my grandmother in 1907, and then went back to New York without her.
+Esther returned to England many times and stayed with Hannah, but never took my grandmother back abroad with her.
 My Mum didn't know Esther because she was murdered in Prince Rupert, Canada when my Mum was about two months old.
 She knew Esther had died, but didn't know the gruesome circumstances.

 Despite what her birth certificate says, I am certain Esther was born in 12 Little Patternoster Row, and not "Patternoster Row", which is behind St Pauls Cathedral in London.
 Jacob is a Tailor and Hannah's maiden name is recorded as Levinson, as it is on all the birth certificates of their children.
 There are Levinson's known to have been living in Vishay at the start of World War II, which is another, albeit tenuous, link between Hannah and Vishay.